+ How do I register for a course?

 - A copy of your Virginia Driver's License (Please note: According to the Senior Citizen's Higher Education Act: "Senior Citizen means any person who, before the beginning of any term, semester or quarter in which such person claims entitlement to the benefits of this chapter, (i) has reached 60 years of age, and (ii) has had a legal domicile in this Commonwealth for one year" (Code of VA 23-38.55).

-+ Can I use my VA benefits with non-credit courses offered through Executive and Professional Education?
++ Can I use my VA benefits with non-credit courses offered through Continuing and Professional Education?

-+ Does George Mason University Executive and Professional Education provide job placement services?
++ Does George Mason University Continuing and Professional Education provide job placement services?

-At this time George Mason University Executive and Professional Education does not provide job placement services.
+At this time George Mason University Continuing and Professional Education does not provide job placement services.
 We do encourage students to contact their local employment office for assistance.